February 11, 2020.

 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action

-The proposed rule change will become operative on December 15, 2016.
-At any time within 60 days of the date of the filing by the Exchange of a written certification with the CFTC under Section 5c(c) of the CEA, the Commission, after consultation with the CFTC, may summarily abrogate the proposed rule change and require that the proposed rule change be refiled in accordance with the provisions of Section 19(b)(1) of the Act.
+The proposed rule change will become operative on February 12, 2020.
+At any time within 60 days of the date of effectiveness of the proposed rule change, the Commission, after consultation with the CFTC, may summarily abrogate the proposed rule change and require that the proposed rule change be refiled in accordance with the provisions of Section 19(b)(1) of the Act.

 IV.
 Solicitation of Comments